 Financial technology (FinTech) is driving rapid change in the financial services industry and in the way we spend, save, transfer, and invest our money.
 Our FinTech team combines strengths drawn from market-leading practices in Financial Services, Corporate and Securities, Intellectual Property, Privacy, Public Policy, and Litigation to provide comprehensive solutions in the rapidly evolving FinTech space.
 Our clients engage in global transactions and are often at the forefront of cutting-edge and disruptive business models that require equally innovative legal support and analysis.
-Our deep bench of FinTech lawyers are spread throughout our offices in strategic financial and technology centers in the United States and abroad, and draw upon their experiences as investment bankers, financial regulators, and in-house counsel.
+Our deep bench of FinTech lawyers is spread throughout our offices in strategic financial and technology centers in the United States and abroad, and draw upon their experiences as financial regulators, and in-house counsel.

-- venture capital, private equity, and other funds;
+- Venture capital, private equity and other funds

-- US and foreign securities exchanges;
+- US and foreign securities exchanges

-- marketplace and P2P lenders;
+- Marketplace and P2P lenders

-- virtual currency wallet and service providers;
+- Virtual currency wallet and service providers

-- emerging payment systems operators;
+- Emerging payment systems operators

-- market data analytics and indexing firms;
+- Market data analytics and indexing firms

-- industry trade associations.
+- Industry trade associations